Comprehensive Lung Cancer Care at UH Seidman Cancer Center

 When surgery is necessary, our skilled thoracic surgeons have advanced training in minimally invasive techniques.
 Our team uses this less-invasive approach in the majority of our surgeries for less pain, faster recovery and improved outcomes.

-We offer a range of surgical procedures for optimal treatment of lung cancer, including:
+We offer a range of surgical procedures for the optimal treatment of lung cancer, including:

 - Lobectomy - removing the lobe of the lung containing the tumor